With companies generating more data than ever, Data Science has become an essential part of their business models.

 Machine Learning Operations in Microsoft Azure Data Science

-It makes it easier for Microsoft Azure Data Scientists and Engineers to work together because Data Engineers already understand how Continuous Integration and Continuous Deployment works and the Data Scientists know how to train Predictive Models.
+It makes it easier for Microsoft Azure Data Scientists and Engineers to work together because Data Engineers already understand how Continuous Integration and Continuous Deployment work.
+Data Scientists know how to train Predictive Models.

-MLOps also helps them to incorporate reproducibility in the entire Data Science Model Life Cycle including training, testing, and production environment.
-Hence, makes it easier for them to track and reproduce their model.
+MLOps also helps them incorporate reproducibility in the entire Data Science Model Life Cycle, including training, testing, and production environment.
+Hence, making it easier for them to track and reproduce their model.

 Automated Machine Learning in Microsoft Azure Data Science

-You would have to take the data received and experiment with it with different Algorithms and Hyperparameters to train the model but then repeat the process a bunch of times because you would need to guess and check the results in every iteration.
+You would have to take the data received and experiment with it with different Algorithms and Hyperparameters to train the model and then repeat the process a bunch of times because you would need to guess and check the results in every iteration.

 Automated Machine Learning generates different experiment runs using a combination of different Algorithms and Hyperparameters and then trains the models in parallel.
 It returns a Quality Score for each model after each run.

 Azure Virtual Machine is one of the wide range of services that the Microsoft Azure Data Science platform offers to create your instances.
 A Virtual Machine is a computer file generally known as an Image that behaves like an actual computer.